 This Peruvian dish is made with most types of fish, however, it’s vital the fish is fresh.
 Hit up your fishmongers on the morning of making and ensure the scallops are fresh that day.
 The reason this is important is because the citrus of the limes will be ‘cooking’ the fish.
 In addition to adding that zesty flavor, the citric acid causes the proteins in the seafood to become denatured, appearing to be cooked.
 It’s important the fish is fresh because this process doesn’t kill bacteria.

-Timings: 5 minutes prep, minimum 2 hours marinating
+Timings: 5 minutes prep, plus twenty minutes marinating

 Ingredients (serves 2):

 - A few sprigs of parsley and corriander